FPGA-MAFIA/fpga_mafia_wiki/docs/TFM/welcome.md

 ## The MAFIA project TFM
-The MAFIA project is a multi disciplinary project that requires understanding of many topics.
+The MAFIA project is a multi-disciplinary project that requires understanding of many topics.
 - HW logic design
 - Embedded SW development
 - Automation